Knochenmark/minesweeper/README.md

 ## Pre-Requisites

 This project requires [Node.js](https://nodejs.org) 6.x or later to be installed.<br>
-Use either `npm install` or `yarn install` to download dependencies locally.
+Use `npm install` to download dependencies locally.

 ## Run the app